Museum of New Zealand Te Papa Tongarewa

 RDT Pacific was instrumental in selecting the procurement method and the Value Management and Partnering Workshop process.

-Driven by the need for a 200-year design life and the location on reclaimed land close to a major fault line, the site was ‘dynamically consolidated’ and the foundations ‘base-isolated’.
+Driven by the need for a 200-year design life and the location on reclaimed land close to a major fault line, the site for our national museum, Te Papa Tongarewa was ‘dynamically consolidated’ and the foundations ‘base-isolated’.
 The marine environment also required a complex cladding system in durable materials.

-Bi-culturalism and strong links to local Iwi were expressed in the design.
+Bi-culturalism and strong links to tangata whenua were expressed in the design.

 Te Papa was completed on time and within budget – a significant achievement for such a high-profile public-sector project.
 This success was even more conspicuous owing to the absence of any significant claims.